Windows 2000: Editions

 Microsoft released various editions of Windows 2000 for different markets and business needs: Professional, Server, Advanced Server and Datacenter Server.
 Each was packaged separately.

 Windows 2000 Professional was designed as the desktop operating system for businesses and power users.
 It is the client version of Windows 2000.
 It offers greater security and stability than many of the previous Windows desktop operating systems.
 It supports up to two processors, and can address up to 4 GB of RAM.
 The system requirements are a Pentium processor (or equivalent) of 133 MHz or greater, at least 32 MB of RAM, 650 MB of hard drive space, and a CD-ROM drive (recommended: Pentium II, 128 MB of RAM, 2 GB of hard drive space, and CD-ROM drive).
 However, despite the official minimum processor requirements, it is still possible to install Windows 2000 on 4th-generation x86 CPUs such as the 80486.

-Windows 2000 Embedded and Windows 2000 Professional Embedded/Windows 2000 Professional For Embedded Systems are versions of Windows 2000 Professional that was designed for embedded use, and targeted at ATMs, vending machines and other large embedded devices.
-Windows 2000 Embedded was cancelled during development in favor of Windows XP Embedded, however the binary identical FES versions were released and function exactly the same as its retail counterpart, but licensed for embedded use.
+Windows 2000 Embedded and Windows 2000 Professional Embedded/Windows 2000 Professional For Embedded Systems are versions of Windows 2000 Professional that were designed for embedded use, targeting ATMs, vending machines and other large embedded devices.
+Windows 2000 Embedded was cancelled during development in favor of Windows XP Embedded, however the binary identical FES versions were instead released in its place, which functions exactly the same as their retail counterparts, but licensed for embedded use.